Graduate Diploma of Psychology (Advanced)

 Critical thinking

-Design and conduct research, critically evaluate, synthesise and integrate complex scientific evidence, and apply this knowledge to assessment, counselling and case management that demonstrates evidence-based pre-professional practice in the field of psychology.
+Critically evaluate, integrate, and synthesise complex scientific evidence, and apply this knowledge to assessment, counselling, and case management to support evidence-based pre-professional psychology practice.

 Problem solving